FadyFathey/Sound-dezign/README.md

 "Sound Design" is a web application developed using React and Vite, designed to serve a company specializing in sound equipment lessons.
 The application is built from scratch based on a Figma design and incorporates a sleek, modern user interface with a strong focus on user experience.
+The first deployed version of the application can be accessed here.

 Key features of "Sound Design" include: